IBM-Bluemix-Docs/mobilepush/push_faq.md

 ## What are the different pricing plans available for the Push Notifications service?
 {: #faq-pricing-plans}

-- **Advanced plan**: This is available for $100.00 USD/Instance, $0.50 USD/Million Digital Messages, and $0.50 USD/Million Addressable Devices.
+- **Advanced plan** - This is available for $100.00 USD/Instance, $0.50 USD/Million Digital Messages, and $0.50 USD/Million Addressable Devices.
 With the advanced plan, you can send {{site.data.keyword.mobilepushshort}} to 1 million addressable devices and 100 million digital messages.
 Advanced plan includes capabilities like Parameterize messages and End-to-End message lifecycle tracking.
-- **Basic plan**: This is available for $1.00 USD/Million Digital Message.
-With the basic plan, you can send {{site.data.keyword.mobilepushshort}} to a unique device, browser, end-points or a webhook-based event.
+- **Basic plan** - This is available for $1.00 USD/Million Digital Message.
+With the basic plan, you can send {{site.data.keyword.mobilepushshort}} to a unique device, browser, end-points, or a webhook-based event.
-- **Lite plan**: This is a free plan that features a hundred thousand free digital messages per month.
+- **Lite plan** - This is a free plan that features a hundred thousand free digital messages per month.
 However, Lite plan services are deleted after 30 days of inactivity.

 ## Where can I find more information like tutorials or what's new?
 {: #faq-what-is-new}